robert/robert.github.com/_posts/2014-10-26-tales-from-a-san-francisco-housing-search-deleted-scenes.md

 layout: post
 title: Tales from a San Francisco housing search (DELETED SCENES)
 ---
-*These are 3 skits that didn't make it into the main body of <a href="/2014/10/25/tales-from-a-san-francisco-housing-search" target="_blank">Tales from a San Francisco housing search</a>, but that I was too vain and insufficiently ruthless to just throw away.
+*These are 3 bits that didn't make it into the main body of <a href="/2014/10/25/tales-from-a-san-francisco-housing-search" target="_blank">Tales from a San Francisco housing search</a>, but that I was too vain and insufficiently ruthless to just throw away.
 They are provided as-is and with no warranty.*

 <h3>Rejection</h3>